Richland County joins Columbia in requiring masks in effort to slow spread of COVID-19

 Individuals can be fined $25 for violating the emergency measure, while businesses can be fined up to $100 for not requiring them of their employees.
 Council member Dalhi Myers said that the fines included in the measure were less than those levied for not keeping a yard mowed.

 The county had performed an online poll to assess the situation, asking residents to submit their opinions on whether to make the mask advisory a requirement.
-About two-thirds of respondents supported the requirement of masks, Livingston said after the meeting.
+About two-thirds of respondents supported requiring masks, Livingston said after the meeting.

-Masks and social distancing are the only major tools the county has to inhibit the spread of the coronavirus, Livingston says.

-The mask requirement was necessary to protect people and to keep businesses functioning, Livingston says.
+Masks and social distancing are the only major tools the county has to inhibit the spread of the coronavirus, Livingston said, and requiring masks is necessary to protect people and to keep businesses functioning.

-"We just cannot afford to have our economy shut down again," Livingston says.
+"We just cannot afford to have our economy shut down again," Livingston said.

 The emergency ordinance will be in place for two months unless rescinded.

-Forest Acres and the towns of Lexington and Camden have passed measures requiring masks, while other Midlands cities such as West Columbia and Cayce could take action at their meetings next week.
+Forest Acres and Camden have also passed measures requiring masks, while other Midlands cities, such as West Columbia and Cayce, could take action at their meetings next week.